beetroot-project/beetroot/manual.md

 This option has exactly the same meaning as the option of the same name in the external project set, so there is no point in setting them in both places.

+#### GENERATE_TARGETS_INCLUDE_LINKPARS

+This flag makes link parameters available to `generate_targets()`.
+They can be used for actions that do not lead to generation of targets, such as test making or installation.
+If they are used for parametrization of targets, subtle errors can happen.

 ### External project options

 At the moment the beetroot does not allow the user to call the `ExternalProject_Add` directly.
 Instead it allowd for several customizations, that are passed through `DEFINE_EXTERNAL_PROJECT` variable defined in `targets.cmake`.
 Defining this structure is the only way to force the `targets.cmake` to describe an external project.